Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: From Hermitian Hamiltonians to the S-matrix method for the RH

 \subsection{$S$-matrix pole dynamics}

-\textit{``Just one more thing''}, as lieutenant Columbo was used to say before cornering someone with an inescapable line of questioning as made here, \textit{``there are a couple of loose ends I'd like to tie up''}: it is interesting now to give a physical description or, as we can say, an interpretation of what has been discussed up to now developing a dynamics of the poles $k_n$ of the $S$-matrix based on the hyperbolic spectrum of the $d_n$'s with the analytic continuation $d(j)$.
-These numbers that actually represent the regularized values of the Veneziano amplitude $A(s, t, u)$ can describe the physical system from another perspective: what is shown in Eq. \ref{dienne} it can be used to describe our dynamical system with another based on the dynamics of the $S$-matrix poles.
-In our case the $S$-matrix can be solved exactly and the pole dynamics can reflect the dependence on $j$ of the dynamics of our system.
+\textit{``Just one more thing''}, as lieutenant Columbo was used to say before cornering someone with an inescapable line of questioning as made here, \textit{``there are a couple of loose ends I'd like to tie up''} \footnote{The Lieutenant Columbo is the main character of the famous American crime drama TV series starring Peter Falk, a homicide detective from the Los Angeles Police Department.}: it is interesting now to give a physical description or, as we can say, an interpretation of what has been discussed up to now developing a dynamics of the poles $k_n$ of the $S$-matrix based on the hyperbolic spectrum of the $d_n$'s with the analytic continuation $d(j)$.
+These numbers that actually represent the regularized values of the Veneziano amplitude $A(s, t, u)$ can describe the physical system from another perspective: what is shown in Eq.~(\ref{dienne}) it can be used to describe our dynamical system in terms of an other system based on the dynamics of the $S$-matrix poles.
+In our case the $S$-matrix can be solved exactly and the pole dynamics reflects the dependence on $j$ of the dynamics of our system.

 Generally, the pole dynamics occurs in the complex plane; the pole locations, and their flow and motion in the complex momentum plane that can be generated by the deformation of the potential or by variations of the scattering parameters are of great interest to characterize the physical system \cite{belchew,nuss}.
 In the complex plane, as long as two conjugate poles exist, their trajectories have to be symmetric with respect to the imaginary axis.